 - compensation for interference or disruption to trading.

 Before applying to VCAT, you must find out whether you need to attach a certificate issued by the Small Business Commissioner to your application.
-You can also contact the Victorian Small Business Commissioner (VSBC).
-The VSBC can help you understand your rights and obligations under the Retail Leases Act 2003.
+You can also contact the Victorian Small Business Commissioner (VSBC), who can help you understand your rights and obligations under the Retail Leases Act 2003.
 They also provide information and assistance to resolve disputes.
-Read more about what to do before you apply.

 Access and privacy